-As shown by purple stars on the map above, these sites are set up near known encampments and areas visited by neighbors without homes.
-They have handwashing stations and Port-a-Cans that can be used any time of day and food drop-offs once a week through the Eating Apart Together Initiative.
+These sites are set up near known encampments and areas visited by neighbors without homes.
+They have handwashing stations and Port-a-Cans that can be used any time of day.
 Some sites also have mobile showers and Violet Bag kiosks; schedule and locations below.

 The Other Ones Foundation (TOOF) leads operations for the mobile hygiene program (with showers, sink and toilet, general harm reduction material, first aid and food) in partnership with the City of Austin.
 TOOF also operates showers at the State-sanctioned encampment on Hwy 183 open daily, 7AM–7PM.

 - Terrazas Branch Library / 1105 E. Cesar Chavez / 9-5 Monday – Sunday